oliviersamson/Muck-BugFixes/README.md

 - Fix bug where shallow water slows down players.
 - Fix bug where Chief's spinning attack continues after his death, still causing damage to players in range.
 - Fix bug where non-camp structures can spawn very close or in another structure.
-- Fix bug where the full amount of structures calculated won't be spawned in the world (which can be seen in the BepInEx console with a log message, e.g.: "spawned 1 / 3")
+- Fix bug where the full amount of non-camp structures calculated won't be spawned in the world